PACE: Police & Criminal Evidence Act

 - describe Section 72 and 76 PACE challenges to admissibility of evidence

 - explain summary and transcript of interview completion

 |2018||Mon 5th Mar → Tue 6th Mar (Yarnfield, Stone Staffordshire)|

 Understand the laws and contraventions to which they investigate, regulate and enforce.

-Sessions will be delivered using PowerPoint, flipchart, interactive group discussion, individual tuition, film and practical interview exercises.
+Sessions will be delivered using PowerPoint, flipchart, interactive group discussion, individual tuition, film and practical interview exercises with actors.